Weer’d made a comment in this post that kind of bugged me:

 Jews?
 Zero would be my guess.
 And I don’t recall even getting a sense of what physical characteristic might be associated with being a Jew from TV.
 I just thought of it as a different religion.

-People of Asian descent were recognizable from TV but I don’t recall actually seeing any until I went to college.
+People of Asian descent were recognizable from TV but I only remember one girl in high school.
+After I went to the University of Idaho there were quite a few (there was an internment camp in southern Idaho and a lot of those people stayed after they were released).
 One of mom’s best friends from high school (I think) was of Japanese descent.
 But she still lived in the Los Angles area where they had met.
 They kept in touch via mail, an occasional phone call, and rare visits that didn’t occur until after I left home.

 When I was a freshman in college I took a sociology class and one of the first things we did was look at stereotypes.
 We were supposed to identify the stereotypes associated with a collection of various people in a picture.
 I had no idea.